trip2eee/compiler/examples/c_minus/README.md

 | jpf | jump if false|
 | stp | stop |

-- i32 : 32-bit integer
+- i32: 32-bit integer
-- f32 : 32-bit single precision floating point
+- f32: 32-bit single precision floating point
+- *: marked_bp is saved not to pop function arguments from stack at the end of the function call.

 ## Standard Procedure
 Currently implemented standard (build-in) procedures are described in the table.